The Snow at the Palisade

 October 1703

-John Nims was bringing cattle in from pasture when the men stepped out of the trees.
+Just four months before the deadly raid on Deerfield, 24-year-old John Nims was bringing cattle in from pasture when the men stepped out of the trees.

 The fields lay beyond the stockade along the river meadow.
 Work like this — moving livestock before dark — was routine.
 It required no musket at the shoulder, only a stick and a practiced eye.